If you’re wondering if being bored is good for your kids – it is! Boredom can be a huge boost to your child’s life skills – and here’s how.

 Boredom is often thought of as the bane of our lives, sucking the breath out of a day or activity.
-It can be difficult to deal with boredom at any age, but chances are that if someone is vocalizing it, it is your kids.
+It can be difficult to deal with boredom at any age, but chances are that if anyone is vocalizing it, it is your kids.

 You may have heard that ‘bored people are boring people’ – and that’s true.
 Who wants to hang out with someone who is easily bored or needs you to come up with entertainment ideas?
 It’s way better if they can find some themselves.